Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 LEE Family History

-Ó Laoidhigh, a surname meaning - poetical, anglicised early as O Leye and later as Lee, was to be found in early times in Connacht.
-Another sept was located in counties Cork and Limerick.
+Ó Laoidhigh, a surname which means 'poetical', was anglicised early as O Leye and later as Lee, and found early in Connacht.
+Another sept, or family division, was located in counties Cork and Limerick.
+A variation of the name,

-Mac Laoidhigh - same meaning - was an ancient sept of county Laois.
+Mac Laoidhigh, was an ancient sept of county Laois.

 There are also several families in Ireland of Mac An Leagha, meaning 'son of the physician', which was used, to make matters more complex, by the (Mac) Donleavy family as an alias!
 (P. Woulfe, 'Sloinnte Gaedheal is Gall' 1923).
 Of renown were the Connacht septs, one being the chiefs of Ui Briuin Eola, also of Annadown, who were hereditary physicians to the O'Flahertys.